The black paper of quantum cryptography: real implementation problems: All that the laws of physics don't take care of

 We conclude this section with yet another series of concerns.
 Suppose for a moment that all the possible issues related to the implementation are under control.
 Can one finally rest in peace and trust the laws of physics?
 In principle one can, \textit{provided} all the assumptions, under which the security bounds were derived, are fulfilled by the implementation.
 Indeed, another dangerous shortcut consists in associating ``unconditional security'' with ``no assumptions'': no assumptions should be made on the power of the eavesdropper, but assumptions \textit{must} be made on what Alice and Bob are doing.
 Here are a few examples:

 \begin{itemize}

-\item Until 2007, only very few experts were aware of a huge assumption in security proofs: the security bounds were valid only in the limit of infinitely long keys! \textit{Finite-key bounds} are now tractable and the stringency of finite-key corrections has been duly stressed \cite{finitekey}.
+\item Unconditional security bounds took some time to reach those who were evaluating or implementing practical schemes.
+The bounds that finally percolated were plagued by a huge assumption, of which very few people were aware: the bounds were valid only in the limit of infinitely long keys! \textit{Finite-key bounds} had already been addressed in some of the first security proofs \cite{may96,biham,inamori}; such bounds are now tractable and the whole community is aware of the stringency of finite-key corrections \cite{finitekey}.

 \item Security proofs always imply a \textit{modeling of the detection process}.
 For instance, almost all the proofs in discrete-variable QKD are based on an assumption called \textit{squashing}: basically, whether a detector ends up squashing all the complexity of a state of the electromagnetic field (the ``real thing'') into a qubit (the thing theorists work with).
 The validity of this assumption was proved recently for the BB84 coding \cite{squashing}; for other protocols, it remains an assumption.